Wedding Ceremony Order of Service

 9. Junior Wedding Attendants

 The flower girls and page boy or ring bearer enters the church and walks down the aisle.
-If you have only four adults in your bridal party, eg: bride, groom, matron of honour and best-man; the next to follow is the matron of honour, the best man is already at the steps waiting with the groom.
+If you have only four adults in your bridal party, eg: bride, groom, matron of honour and best-man; the next to follow is the matron of honour.
+The best man is already at the front on the ceremony waiting with the groom.

 10. Adult Wedding Attendants